flucoma/flucoma-docs/doc/BufNMFCross.rst

 :control polyphony:

-   Control the spectral density of the output sound by restricting the number of simultaneous templates that can be used.
-Units are spectral bins.
+   Control the spectral density of the output sound by specifying the maximum number of simultaneous spectral templates from ``source`` that can be used.
 The default is 10.

 :control continuity: